NotsumeChan/sdkPyGB/readme.md

 ## Build Versions

-This repository includes a folder for build versions of the PyGB program.
+This repository includes a [folder for build versions of the PyGB program](https://github.com/NotsumeChan/sdkPyGB/tree/main/builds).
 You can find pre-built versions of PyGB in the "builds" directory.

 The builds version will work the same as the python files, but is cleaner to work with

+> [!WARNING]
+> The first build version will come out when is stable enough

 ## Contributing